 EQUUSOMA® trainings are offered with the gracious permission and licensing approval of the Somatic Experiencing® Trauma Institute (SETI).
 This license allows the teaching of Somatic Experiencing® skills and principles and use of its intellectual property and trademark in the context of the EQUUSOMA® training.
 EQUUSOMA® is not an equivalent to the Somatic Experiencing® training, which are separate processes.
 EQUUSOMA® training was originally intended to be one of SETI's post-advanced certificate offerings for its students.
 The planning discussions with and proposal sent to SETI in 2016 were developed with this in mind.
 Since submitting this proposal and preparing the curriculum, SETI has started re-designing its post-advanced certificate program, which is on hold until further notice.
 For more information about the Somatic Experiencing® Practitioner training program, visit www.traumahealing.com

 Yes, absolutely.
-However, if you intend to begin offering equine-assisted sessions, further training and experience in horsemanship is required to practice safely and effectively if this is not currently part of your skill set.
-Partnering with an equine professional who can co-faciliate sessions with you as you grow your equine experience is also encouraged.
+However, if you intend to begin offering equine-assisted sessions, further training and experience in equine psychology, behaviour, and horsemanship is required to practice safely and effectively if this is not currently part of your skill set.
+Partnering with an equine professional who can co-facilitate sessions with you as you grow your equine experience is also required until your scope of practice has expanded.
 Bear in mind that there are as many approaches to horsemanship as there are to therapy, and not all horsemanship methods take the horse’s biology, personality, needs, and psychology into consideration.
-Signing up for the EQUUSOMA™ training intensive with your intended co-facilitator is a great way to ensure you are on the same page and speaking the same language as you start working together.
+Signing up for the EQUUSOMA® training intensive with your intended co-facilitator is a great way to ensure you are on the same page and speaking the same language as you start working together.